Habits of the Church

 Week 1 — “To the Apostles’ Teaching”

-Tools for what to do next:
+What to do next:

 Read the Bible with someone this week!
 Check out the reading plans and resources at BibleProject